corda/corda/docs/source/shell.rst

 The shell will be enhanced over time.
 The currently known limitations include:

-* You cannot use it to upload/download attachments.
 * SSH access is currently not available.
 * There is no command completion for flows or RPCs.
 * Command history is not preserved across restarts.